Publisher newsletters earn a 22% open rate, according to market benchmarks.

 6. Vox Sentences

 What’s special about the newsletter: Vox Sentences sends an email marketing newsletter with daily news summaries covering major stories and news.
 Their content includes top news stories and fun stories from their own news and elsewhere around the internet.
-It is worth noting that they put together a series of clear and useful points (articles) they discuss in this newsletter.
+It is worth noting that they put together a series of clear.
+It useful points (articles) they discuss in this newsletter.

 Fizzle provides entrepreneurship training in a more affordable, effective, and fun way for everyone.
 It aims to help independent creators and business builders.
-Fizzle is run by Corbett Barr and a talented team of instructors and authors who bring together exciting courses, podcasts, and articles.
+Corbett Barr runs Fizzle.
+It is a talented team of instructors and authors who bring together exciting courses, podcasts, and articles.

-What’s special about the newsletter: This email marketing newsletter from Fizzle offers exciting and unique content to its readers, which is not found elsewhere, be it its blogs, website, or podcasts.
+What’s special about the newsletter: This email marketing newsletter from Fizzle offers exciting and unique content to its readers.
+Not found anywhere.
+Be it blogs, website, or podcasts.
 It is an unbelievably easy newsletter, goes to the point, and offers subscribers incentive to read it immediately with importance.
 I would say it is a brilliant newsletter- simple, exclusive, and to the point.

 Even though this newsletter is high on text, the text’s relevancy makes it all worthwhile.
 Since it is impractical to write an entire blog post in the newsletter, it motivates people to click to learn more.